 Building and constructing with recycled materials is a lot of fun.
-It gets kids using their fine motor and critical thinking skills and its a super way to repurpose materials that are headed for the trash.
-We love repurposing house hold materials for arts, crafts and homemade toys here in my daycare.
+It gets kids using their fine-motor and critical thinking skills and it’s a super way to repurpose materials from your recycle bin.
+We love using everyday house-hold materials for arts, crafts and homemade toys here in my daycare.
 It’s good for the environment and the pocket book.

 In the past, we’ve made cardboard structures, and styrofoam structures.
 Last week, when I was organizing my craft cupboards I noticed we had an abundance of sturdy cardboard so I thought I’d make a little something for the hooligans with it.

 Knowing how much my hooligans are obsessed with all things construction at the moment, I thought they’d enjoy playing with these pieces to construct some structures of their own.